Murder of Tamaz Ginturi: Events

-Dotiashvili would be released and returned to Georgian authorities on November 9, where he was able to testify a course of events for the incident, stating that there was a warning shot as the pair attempted to open the door to the church, which resulted in the pair running to their car in an attempt to leave, with Ginturi being killed attempting to drive back to the border.
+Dotiashvili would be released and returned to Georgian authorities on November 9, where he was able to testify about the course of events on the incident.
+He stated that there was a warning shot as the pair attempted to open the door to the church, which resulted in the pair running to their car in an attempt to leave, with Ginturi being killed attempting to drive back to the border.
 Dotiashvili stated that the Russian personnel instructed him to use Ginturi's phone to call an ambulance and report the incident to local Georgian authorities.
 Shortly after the Ministry of Internal Affairs of Georgia announced they would be pursuing legal charges on the perpetrators for violating Articles 109 and 143 of the Criminal Code of Georgia on “premeditated murder” and “illegal deprivation of liberty."
 Georgian Public Defender, Levan Ioseliani, announced on November 29 that his office was actively collecting evidence for the trial.

-Ginturi's body was recovered on the same day as his death by local Georgian Police and was given a funeral with full military honors on November 11 which was attended by his relatives, friends, fellow villagers, politicians, and human rights activists.
-One of which was Georgian President Salome Zurabishvili who personally met with Ginturi's family in their home to offer condolences.
+Ginturi's body was recovered on the same day as his death by local Georgian police and was given a funeral with full military honors on November 11 which was attended by his relatives, friends, fellow villagers, politicians, and human rights activists.
+Georgian President Salome Zurabishvili attended the funeral and met with Ginturi's family in their home to offer condolences.

-On November 12, Russian sources claimed that Ginturi had been attempting to force open the door of the church with an ax and threatened an FSB agent that told him to stop and ignored a warning shot before being killed, in direct contrast to the testimony of Dotiashvili who stated the pair fled when they heard the warning shot, and that Ginturi was killed in their car.
+On November 12, Russian sources claimed that Ginturi had been attempting to force open the door of the church with an ax and threatened an FSB agent that told him to stop and ignored a warning shot before being killed, in contrast to the testimony of Dotiashvili who stated the pair fled when they heard the warning shot, and that Ginturi was killed in their car.

-On November 14, the Georgian Parliament observed a moment of silence for Tamaz Ginturi, at which, Speaker of Parliament Shalva Papuashvili stated that "the primary national objective for Georgia and all Georgians is to put an end to the occupation and restore territorial integrity."
+On November 14, the Georgian Parliament observed a moment of silence for Tamaz Ginturi.
+At the event, the Speaker of Parliament Shalva Papuashvili stated that "the primary national objective for Georgia and all Georgians is to put an end to the occupation and restore territorial integrity."

 Accounts

 Dotiashvili

 Ginturi and Dotiashvili crossed the border without incident and paid respects at the local cemetery.
 When they found the door to the church locked, Ginturi attempted to pry it open with an ax to light a candle for their loved ones.
-The pair then heard a warning shot and ran back to their car in an effort to leave, only for Ginturi to be shot in the back and chest as Russian border guards had surrounded the pair unbeknownst to them and Dotiashvili was detained.
+The pair then heard a warning shot and ran back to their car in an effort to leave, only for Ginturi to be shot in the back and chest as Russian border guards had surrounded the pair unbeknownst to them.
+Dotiashvili was detained.
 Dotiashvili then was made to call Georgian emergency services to pick up Ginturi's body before being taken to a prison in Tskhinvali.